 Explanation: Prior to 1 September 1994, New Zealand citizens and certain other groups did not require a visa to enter and remain in Australia.
-However, since the introduction of the Migration Reform Act on that date, a person must be either an Australian citizen or the holder of a valid visa to be legally present in Australia.
+However, since the commencement of the Migration Reform Act 1992, a person must be either an Australian citizen or the holder of a valid visa to be legally present in Australia.

 Special purpose visa (SPV)

-An SPV is the type of temporary visa granted to people with a prescribed status or who are declared by the Minister for Immigration and Border Patrol to hold such a visa, to enter and stay in Australia.
+An SPV is the type of temporary visa granted to people with a prescribed status or who are declared by the Immigration Minister to hold such a visa, to enter and stay in Australia.
 An SPV allows a person to undertake their normal work while in Australia, and is granted on entry to Australia including if they are:

-- a member of the Royal Family (i.e. the Queen's immediate family),
+- a member of the Royal Family (that is, the King's immediate family)

 - a person who forms part of the complement of a ship of the regular armed forces of a foreign government and who is on board the ship, or